trbKnl/portserver/README.md

 # Portserver

 In this repository you will find a backend for [`port`](https://github.com/eyra/port).
-The main purpose of this repository is to provide the user with a basic backend that could be used to to deploy `port`.
+The main purpose of this repository is to provide the user with a basic backend that could be used:

+* to play around with [`port`](https://github.com/eyra/port) including a backend.
+* to deploy `port` using a database a storage solution for donated data

 This backend handles: